 In the late 1980s, some departments went to PBI.
 This material is made of 40% PBI and 60% Kevlar.
 This suit will withstand a cigarette lighter burn for five minutes without hurting the material.
 This material is able to withstand temperatures of 1800 degrees.
 Kevlar is the same product used to make bulletproof vests.

 THE LAST ALARM MURAL

 The mural was created by artist Lynn Campbell and depicts different pieces of fire fighting apparatus from the period of the horse-drawn steamer to the mid-1950s.
 The apparatus shown on the mural are not a figment of the artist's imagination, but are real and recorded in the cities and town in which they served.
 The mural, 59' feet long and 8' feet high, was not created in the quiet seclusion of a studio, but was born before the eyes of the many visitors to the Oklahoma Firefighters Museum.

 Ben B. Dancy was chief of Oklahoma City Fire Department in the 1960's.
 On June 1, 1969, the Oklahoma Firefighters Museum opened its doors with four exhibits.
 Chief Dancy had four cases with fire department patches, which he placed on the wall.
 He continued to add to the patch collection until 1982, when he passed away.
-Now, retired Midwest City Oklahoma Assistant Chief Arvin Fennel continues to add to the patch collection in Chief Dancy’s honor.
-Today, the collection is on three walls of the Museum and contains more than 7,000 patches from around the world.
+Then, retired Midwest City, Oklahoma Fire Department Assistant Chief Arvin Fennell continued to add to the patch collection in Chief Dancy’s honor.
+Chief Fennell took the collection from several large catalogue style wall mounted frames to 142 custom built wood wall mounted frames.
+Chief Fennell maintained the collection until his passing in 2015.
+Today, the collection is on three full walls of the Museum and contains more than 7,000 patches from around the world.